Widad's Memoir : The Daughter of Kurdland

 The first edition of this book was published in 2016 and the second edition in 2020.
 Zoroastrians' Fight for Survival is book one in The Viking's Kurdish Love series.
-It is considered the first in-depth account of the lives of the ancient populations of Scandinavia, Mesopotamia, the Middle East and Byzantium, published in novel form.
+It is considered the first in-depth account about the ancient populations of Scandinavia, Mesopotamia, the Middle East and Byzantium, published in novel form.
 The book follows two Vikings from Birka, in present-day Sweden, and their journey to Constantinople, the capital of the Byzantine Empire, and then to Miafarqin, the capital of Kurdland.
 With a refreshing approach to writing, Widad presents the delightful love story between Ivar and the Kurdish healer, Vesta.

-Widad, with storytelling in her blood, brings to life the untold tale of the struggle of Kurds, Christians (including Armenians, Greeks...), Jews and other minorities in Upper Mesopotamia, to survive the invasion of Kurdland over 1000 years ago.
+With storytelling in her blood, Widad brings to life the untold tale of the struggle of Kurds, Christians (including Armenians, Greeks...), Jews and other minorities in Upper Mesopotamia, to survive the invasion of Kurdland over 1000 years ago.
 She leaves no stone unturned in her quest for answers to the most pressing questions of our time.

 Based on True Story & True Events